mestachs/firefighter-devkit/00-troubleshooting.md

 > I know this doesn't sound webscale^tm^, but you are not google.

-## Document & follow procedures
+## Communicate & follow procedures

+> Let's assume your company is not the perfect work environment, especially at hosting stuff.
+Some developers knows a bit but you don't really have a procedure in place to handle such incidents.

-- Communicate to users and management, service desks :
+1. Communicate to users and manager, service desks :
-   - dedicated slack channel
+   - setup dedicated slack channel #warroom
-   - status page, twitter account
+   - if you have status page, twitter account let's inform users that you have troubles and that your are investigating.
-- Apologize and commit to keep them updated
+2. Apologize and commit to keep them updated
    - As a service provider, even if it’s not your fault understand that you block their business
    - Keep them informed of the progress or non progress : nothing is more fustrating that no news.
-- Create a jira/github/... issue
+3. Create a jira/github/... issue
-- Follow the procedure
+4. Follow the procedure (if you have one)
    - Notify your manager,
    - assign an "incident lead" to handle the communication
    - find "experts" to help you test/confirm your analysis
-- Comment as you find information
+5. Comment as you find information in the jira or slack channel
    - What is working
    - What is not working, when it last time reported working,…
-   - What was modified lately (lastest code modified, deployment, infra, …)
+   - What was modified lately (latest code modified, deployment, infra, …)
+   - Paste commands/logs/screenshots that looks relevent
-- Try to find and document a workaround if applicable
+6. Try to find and document a workaround if applicable
    - eg : don't search by name, but by inventory code
+7. Don't forget to update regularly status/twitter account/...

 ## Reproduce - Diagnose - Fix - Reflect